Manchester United Transfer News: Toby Alderweireld, Anthony Martial Swap Rumours

 I mean, look how the season ended and how miserable Mourinho and the football got.
 So, imagine a summer when he bins off Martial and hands Fellaini a potential three year deal?

-The campaign just gone was a frustrating one for Martial, as after a bright start to the season he found himself on the fringes of the Red Devils squad for some key games late in the term.
+The campaign just gone was a frustrating one for Martial, as he found himself on the fringes of the Red Devils squad for some key games late in the term after a bright start to the season.

-While there is no doubting the talent the former Monaco man has, when he has been handed opportunities by manager Jose Mourinho he has been inconsistent.
+While there is no doubting the talent the former Monaco man has, he has been inconsistent when handed opportunities by manager Jose Mourinho.
 However, the 22-year-old wasn't given a sustained run of games to find a rhythm or build relationships with team-mates.

 Luckhurst suggested the forward may benefit from a change of mindset at Old Trafford: